TITLE Patient Services Coordinator

 Experience: At least two years of experience in progressively responsible supervisory customer service positions is required.
 Prior supervisory work experience in a health care facility or health care related field is preferred.

 Skills: Requires strong oral and written communication skills, excellent interpersonal skills, organizational and management skills, and supervisory skills.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES